DataDog/hiring-engineers/answers.md

 * Take a simple web app ([in any of our supported languages](http://docs.datadoghq.com/libraries/)) that you've already built and instrument your code with dogstatsd.
 This will create **metrics**. (done)
 * While running a load test (see References) for a few minutes, visualize page views per second.
 Send us the link to this graph! (done)
-* Create a histogram to see the latency; also give us the link to the graph
+* Create a histogram to see the latency; also give us the link to the graph (done)
 * Bonus points for putting together more creative dashboards.

 ### Level 3